 Health insurance can be a confusing jumble of terms and jargon, and "deductible" is one of those puzzling words.
 But don't worry, we're here to explain it in everyday language.
 Let’s start by clarifying some key terms related to deductibles and health insurance.

-• Copayment: A fixed fee you pay for specific covered services during your health care visits.
+- Copayment: A fixed fee you may have to pay on some plans for specific covered services during your health care visits.

-• Out-of-pocket maximum: The maximum you'll pay for covered services each year.
-Includes the amount you've contributed towards your deductible, coinsurance, and copay.
+- Out-of-pocket maximum: The maximum you'll pay for covered services each year.
+This includes the amount you've contributed toward your deductible, coinsurance and copays.

-• Premium: Your reoccurring cost to have health insurance coverage.
-This premium is often paid on a monthly basis.
+- Premium: Your recurring cost to have health insurance coverage.
+This premium is often paid monthly, and does not count toward the deductible or out-of-pocket maximum.

 Why do deductibles matter?